 Dedicated Parking Spaces:

-In eleven months, there has not been a single instance when a space was not available when I arrived.
+I've never had a single instance when a space was not available when I arrived.

 They bring the groceries out, and put them in your car: